lindapu-1/lindapu-1/README.md

-- 👋 Hi, I’m @lindapu-1 from China
+- 👋 Hi, I’m @lindapu-1 from Hong Kong, and I am yr2 UG student at University of Hong Kong.
-- 👀 I’m interested in how to learn cs in a fast and efficient way
+- 👀 I’m interested in controllable text-to-image generation since i started my AIGC study in this summer.
-- 🌱 I’m currently learning cryptocuurrecy and python, majoring in maths
 - 💞️ I’m looking to collaborate on disccusing learning
-- 📫 You can reach me by email puruiling2003@gmail.com
+- 📫 You can reach me by email lindapu@connect.hku.hk

 <!---
 lindapu-1/lindapu-1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.